zoubin/callback-sequence/README.md

 # callback-sequence
-Make a new callback to run input callbacks in sequence
+Make a new callback to run callbacks in sequence.

-It is meant to make it easy to construct a [gulp](https://npmjs.org/package/gulp) task from a sequence of callbacks.
+Callbacks can be made async like [gulp tasks](https://github.com/gulpjs/gulp/blob/master/docs/API.md#fn).

-## Usage
+# Usage

 ```javascript
 var sequence = require('callback-sequence');